 Starting this semester, Bulldog swimmers and divers are training in the newly-renovated third-floor practice pool in the Payne Whitney Gymnasium.
+Part of the renovation might be replacing the pool tile.

 “Overall, the renovations at the practice pool have enhanced the look of the space, improved and expanded the capabilities of the mechanical system and will improve the quality of the experience for varsity and recreational swimmers,” said Edward Mockus, who is a senior associate athletic director of facilities and operations.
 “The project took several months to complete, and we are thrilled with the finished product.”